fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-05-07】[dzhng / deep\-research](https://github.com/dzhng/deep-research) - An AI\-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models  The goal of this repo is to provide the simplest implementation of a deep research agent \- e g  an agent that can refine its research direction overtime and deep dive into a topic
 * 【2025-05-04】[Mail-0 / Zero](https://github.com/Mail-0/Zero) - Experience email the way you want with 0 – the first open source email app that puts your privacy and safety first.
 Join the discord: https://discord.gg/0email
 * 【2025-05-03】[Viren070 / AIOStreams](https://github.com/Viren070/AIOStreams) - Combine all your streams into one addon and display them with consistent formatting, sorting, and filtering
 * 【2025-05-02】[redwoodjs / sdk](https://github.com/redwoodjs/sdk) - A React Framework for Cloudflare